 And we are Summit Church because it reminds us to LOOK FORWARD.
 The bible tells us to continually look to Jesus, the founder and perfecter of our faith, who for the joy set before Him endured the cross, despising the shame, and is seated at the right hand of the throne of God.
 Our name reminds us that looking upwards is not simply an action for the present, but the future.
 Our hope is not in a better world, but to be with Jesus.

 All this meaning, and yet…it’s still just a name, right?
 Soon it will simply be what we say to indicate “we” and “us”.
 It’s like naming a child.
 Wrought in anticipation and thought and toil and then great joy.
 But soon the meaning grows into what the life behind that name has become.
 Given God’s sovereign choice and promise to conform us to the image of His son, it’s our hope that soon this name “Summit” will simply be one more thing about us that points to Jesus.

 We hope this explanation helps you understand our name.
 But there’s even more to our story.
 Do you play a part in the next chapter?
 God knows.
 Ask Him.
 And wherever He may have you, and whatever He may have you do, know that… YOU ARE LOVED!

 & Office Times

-Due to taking substantial measures to prevent the spread of COVID-19, we are currently livestreaming Sunday services at 10AM EST on our FACEBOOK PAGE.
-In addition, our leadership team release devotionals at 6am each weekday on facebook, along with week day live prayer at 12pm EST.
+Due to taking substantial measures to diminish the spread of COVID-19, we are currently hosting outdoor services each Sunday at 10AM EST, while simultaneously livestreaming on our FACEBOOK PAGE.
+In addition, our leadership team release devotionals at 6am each Tuesday and Thursday on Facebook, along with live prayer at 12pm EST on Wednesdays.

-In time we hope to resume normal weekly worship services at 10AM EST.
+In time we hope to resume normal weekly worship services indoors at 10AM EST.